Tarim, Yemen

-Tarim (تَرِيْم) is a historic town situated in Wadi Hadhramaut (وادي حضرموت), Yemen.
-It is widely acknowledged as the theological, juridical, and academic center of the Hadhramaut Valley.
-An important center of Islamic learning, it is estimated to contain the highest concentration of descendants of the Islamic Prophet Muhammad known as the Sadah (سادة) anywhere in the world.
+Tarim (تَرِيْم) is a historic town situated in Hadhramaut, Yemen.
+It is widely acknowledged as the theological, juridical, and academic center of Wadi Hadhramaut.
+An important center of Islamic learning, it is estimated to contain the highest concentration of descendants of the Islamic Prophet Muhammad known as the Sayyids anywhere in the world.
 The city is distinguished for producing numerous Islamic scholars, including Imam al-Haddad.
 Additionally, Tarim is also home to Dar al-Mustafa, a well-known educational institution for the study of traditional Islamic Sciences.